jylisadoney/soc-341/4-syntax.md

 ---
 # Search Syntax

-The operators discussed on this page can be used when searching in most journals and library databases.

-Use the operators to combine your keywords and find articles related to your topic.
+Use the operators below to combine your keywords in journal/database search boxes.

 <style>
 table, th, td {